CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

-For active/standby enviornment, don’t configure MLAG interfaces and move to the [Switch Ports Configuration - non-LAG Bare-Metal and N-VDS Uplink Profile ](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#switch-ports-configuration---non-lag-bare-metal-and-n-vds-uplink-profile).
+For active/standby environment, don’t configure MLAG interfaces and move to the [Switch Ports Configuration - non-LAG Bare-Metal and N-VDS Uplink Profile ](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#switch-ports-configuration---non-lag-bare-metal-and-n-vds-uplink-profile).
 Make sure not to use active/active LACP LAG uplink profile for the Overlay Transport Zone on N-VDS nor LACP bond on BM server.

 {{%/notice %}}